-Scottish Widows Life Insurance Reviews
+Scottish Widows Life Insurance Reviews For 2023

 Scottish Widows is a nationally recognised financial services provider that has served families with financial protection through two world wars.

-With over 200 years of history and heritage, Scottish Widows is a brand of honour, integrity and with financial security.
+With over 200 years of history and heritage, Scottish Widows is a brand of honour, integrity and financial security.

-Overview of Scottish Widows
+Scottish Widows Life Insurance Review: An Overview of Scottish Widows

 In 1812, a small and eminent group of Scotsmen gathered in the Royal Exchange Coffee Rooms in Edinburgh to consider the idea of setting up a general fund to provide financial protection to women.
 A few years later on the 2nd of January 1815, the first fund was set up under the name of Scottish Widows Fund and Life Assurance Society.

 The firm has grown leaps and bounds in the 200+ years since, to become what’s now a nationally recognised brand and trusted leader for the provision of Life, Pensions and Insurance Products, recommended by financial services providers across the UK covering all genders; not just widows.

 The first prominent assurance policy issued in 1824 was for British Novelist, Sir Walter Scott for £3,000.
 In 1912, two Scottish Widows policyholders lost their lives in the sinking of the Titanic.
 The firm continued to provide annuities to dependents until 1959 when the Titanic fund was wound up.

 Scottish Widows Bank was launched in 1995, providing savings products, loans and mortgages.
 Customers could choose to use Scottish Widows for their banking, savings and life protection needs.
 The bank was demutualised in 2000, after which it became part of the Lloyds TSB Marketing Group, then later in 2009, became part of the Lloyds Banking Group.
 Today, Scottish Widows serves 6 million customers.